 Keeping up with Nursing Best Practices, the mission of MSBON is to protect the public by regulating the practice of nursing.
 As a consumer protection agency, the Board takes its role seriously to safeguard all individuals in our state from unsafe nursing practice.
 Healthcare and the nursing profession continues to evolve.
 With the combination of continual evolvement in healthcare needs and nursing opportunities, it is not an option to remain stagnant academically.
-As a result, the board will require for the first time that all Mississippi nurses, APRN's, RN's and LPN's stay abreast of best practices through mandatory continuing education.
+The Board will continue to encourage all Mississippi nurses, APRN's, RN's and LPN's to stay abreast of best practices through continuing education.